chatwoot/docs/docs/product/channels/live-chat/create-website-channel.md

 ![inbox_settings](./images/config.png)

-You can click on the 'Copy' button to copy the code and [paste into the root code]([url](https://www.chatwoot.com/docs/user-guide/setting-up-chatwootwidget#root-file-of-website) of your website.
+You can click on the `Copy` button to copy the code and [paste it into the root file](https://www.chatwoot.com/docs/user-guide/setting-up-chatwootwidget#root-file-of-website) of your website.

 ### Widget Builder tab